-There are three goals in organizing and naming your files, all of which lead to similar conclusions:
+There are three goals in organizing and naming your files:

 You want the resulting filenames and URLs to be easy to type.

-You want the filenames (and therefore the references to them in the documents) to be usable without change on as many different servers as possible, so that you can migrate to the most appropriate server at any time with minimal effort.
+You want the filenames to be usable without change on as many different servers as possible, so that you can migrate to the most appropriate server at any time with minimal effort.

-You want the filenames (and therefore the references to them in the documents) to be usable without change on as many different personal computers as possible, so that the responsibility of maintaining the files can be assigned to someone else at any time with minimal effort.
+You want the filenames to be usable without change on as many different personal computers as possible, so that the responsibility of maintaining the files can be assigned to someone else at any time with minimal effort.

 The following rules achieve those goals:

-Organize your files into folders, but limit the depth of nesting of folders within folders within folders, etc. In particular, do not create more than six levels of folders for your web files.
+Organize your files into folders, but limit the depth of nesting of folders.
+In particular, do not create more than six levels of folders for your web files.